hetzge/eclipse-flix/README.md

 	* Fix duplicate language tooling init when new project is created
 * Show state of project in footer
 * Fix unpack flix.jar from project
+* Progress while downloading flix
-* Run flix compiler in terminals
+* Paramter description in run configuration